Slum children of Dharavi

 Poverty makes you sick

 Meanwhile, the inhabitants of Dharavi no longer carry the water in buckets home for two rupees, but have a water pipe in the house or at least near their house.
 However, only those who pay around 150 rupees a month get water and then the water runs out of the tap just a few hours a day.
 Although the district's infrastructure has partially improved, for instance, most residents now have electricity, but the daily commute to the bathroom is still problematic.
 If you want to use a clean toilet, you have to pay two rupees and suppose you have a small lot, but you have no money, how can you build a toilet?
 You'll go out and use the pay and use toilets.
 The lack of hygiene of the sanitary facilities leads to many slum dwellers to diseases.
 It is also due to the torrential rains of the monsoon, the drainage channels and living areas are equally flush, while distributing dirt and fecal matter and leaving moisture for months.
 In Dharavi stomach and intestinal diseases, Thypus, Chikungunya and Dengue fever, Tuberculosis and the immunodeficiency HIV are rampant.
 One could want more education for Dharavi's youth, because it was on the outskirts, it was considered a dirty place and everything that is despised, everything that is considered undesirable, was located in Dharavi.
 It is considered the religious justification of purity and impurity, with which Hindu society delimited itself from the Dalit, often advanced.
-For some people, caste and Untouchability are both a kind of social arrangement for exploitative social relationships.
-Religion was conjured up to provide legitimacy for these balance of power.
+For some people, caste and Untouchability are both a kind of social arrangement for exploitative social relationships and religion was conjured up to provide legitimacy for these balance of power.

 In Mumbai, around ninety-two percent of all workers work in the informal sector and the strong growth of the city has put Dharavi at the center of Mumbai and is now attracting the attention of the global economy, but Dharavi residents continue to be trapped in traditional structures, the sociologist explains and the traditional social structure and the new social structure of the capitalist market exist side by side.
-The least sheltered workforce is fed by the disadvantaged castes and the tribal population and a large number of defenseless workers come from the Dalit communities.
-They remain marginalized, their voices are not heard, they remain vulnerable many times and this condition has essentially not changed.
+The least sheltered workforce is fed by the disadvantaged castes and the tribal population and a large number of defenseless workers come from the Dalit communities and they remain marginalized, their voices are not heard, they remain vulnerable many times and this condition has essentially not changed.

 Slum children and their families fear expulsion

 The inhabitants of Dharavi should demand what they want.
-Yes, they want a renovation, but they want to do their job and they should get room for their work.
-They should have room for their social gatherings.
+Yes, they want a renovation, but they want to do their job and they should get room for their work and they should have room for their social gatherings.
 Since 2007 hovers over Dharavi a sword of Damocles because the authorities of Mumbai have offered the slum for sale.
 The purchaser wins the best land, but his purchase obliges the law to provide each family in the neighborhood with 20.9 square meters and to guarantee water and wastewater supply and the planned slum refurbishment is a mammoth project that raises great hopes and at the same time displaces many residents of Dharavi from their decades-long home and the problem is that most of the residents pay Dharavi's rent.
 The decision on who gets a right to a new home is based on ownership, so it makes no sense.
 Because most of Dharavi's residents will find no place.
 About eightyfive percent of all residents would go out and the refurbishment breaks the typical Dharavi structure and some people have lived and worked in a small two-story house.
 For many other inhabitants of Dharavi, however, the move to a high-rise would mean a career break, for instance for the potters and the countless small factories.

 Malnutrition and illnesses in the slum